Initial/Examination Foreign Educated

 - Official Transcript - The transcript must not be a copy and must be mailed directly from the school to the Board.
 When you request a final transcript from your institution, verify that the transcript states that the degree was conferred or awarded.

-- Passport-Sized Photo - Submit one (1) recent passport type and size photograph (taken within six (6) months of the application date) to be used for identification purposes.
+- Passport-Sized Photo - Submit one (1) 2 in. x 2in. recent passport-type photograph (taken within six (6) months of the application date) to be used for identification purposes.
+Computer-printed photos are not acceptable and will delay the processing of your application.
+Photos must be on standard photographic paper.
 Write your full name on the back of the photo and attach it to your application packet. *Photos must be only of the applicant and cannot include animals or other people.
 You must be fully dressed in the photo, no tank tops or other revealing clothing.

 - Payment in the form of a domestic cashier's check or money order made payable to Louisiana Physical Therapy Board (see Fee Schedule for payment amount)